-- Representatives of the permanent members are appointed by virtue of their responsibilities within the respective organisations that are permanent members of the IMAS Steering Group (SG). - Donor representative is the Chair of the Mine Action Support Group (MASG).
+Representatives of the permanent members are appointed by virtue of their responsibilities within the respective organizations that are permanent members of the IMAS Steering Group (SG).

+The donor representative is the chair of the Mine Action Support Group (MASG).

-NMAA representative is appointed through a meeting of the NMAA held at meetings of National Mine Action Directors and UN Advisers or other appropriate forum as determined by the permanent members of the SG.
+The NMAA representative is appointed through a meeting of the NMAA held at meetings of National Mine Action Directors and UN Advisers or other appropriate forums as determined by the permanent members of the SG.